SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY

 The most recent approach to Safeguarding adults at risk concentrates on the notions of: ‘acceptable risk’ and ‘making safeguarding personal’.
 Lord Mumby summarised: “Physical health and safety can sometimes be bought at too high a price in happiness and emotional welfare.
 The emphasis must be on sensible risk appraisal, not striving to avoid all risk…what good is it making someone safer if it merely makes them miserable?
 We must tolerate acceptable risks as the price appropriately to be paid in order to achieve some other good”

-When EHG is confronted with incidents or issues with tenants that potentially could have a safeguarding element to them, the following principles should be applied where possible:
+When EHG is confronted with incidents or issues that potentially could have a safeguarding element to them, the following principles should be applied where possible:

-- Involvement of the tenants in the whole process
+- Involvement of the individual in the whole process

 - Talking the alleged abuse through with them;